 Does your baby have sensitive skin that is prone to rashes?
 Are you wondering if the rash is caused by the heat or something else?

 It’s important you are able to identify what kind of rash your baby has so you can figure out the best way to treat it.
 We’ll help you do this by explaining the causes and describing the appearance of a baby heat rash.
 We’ll also provide you with a plan for preventing and treating baby heat rash and let you know when you should seek medical attention.

-What is A Heat Rash?
+What is a Heat Rash?

 Heat rash is sometimes referred to as summer rash or prickly heat.
-It is basically a rash that develops as an eruption of small bumps that may resemble blisters.
+It is a rash that develops as an eruption of small bumps that may resemble blisters.
 If your baby has light skin, the bumps will appear red.

 Heat Rash Symptoms

-What Causes A Heat Rash?
+What Causes a Heat Rash?

-Keep in Mind
+Keep In Mind

-Is A Heat Rash Dangerous?
+Is a Heat Rash Dangerous?

 When To Worry